 It's too bad that many people in the Christian world remain superstitious because a 13-month calendar would be more efficient.

 7 days * 4 weeks = 28 days per month

 28 days * 13 months = 364 days per year

-Since the length of a year is 365.24 days, the 13th month would have 29 days except on leap year when it should have 30.
+Since the length of a real year on planet Earth is 365.24 days, the 13th month would have 29 days except on leap year when it

-The 13 month calendar would be better for Canadian bank employees who only
+The 13 month calendar would be better for anyone paid once or twice monthly.

 - Java Libraries

 - Some Messaging Systems with links into PDAs like the Blackberry

 - Some Application Software (containing baked-in DST code)